Configure and edit Databricks Jobs

 The dialog might prompt you with the following: Git credentials for this account are missing.
 Add credentials.
 You must configure a remote Git repository before using it as a reference.
 See Set up Databricks Git folders (Repos).

+To configure job duration thresholds, including expected and maximum completion times for the job, select Run duration in the Metric drop-down menu.
 Enter a duration in the Warning field to configure the job’s expected completion time.
 If the job exceeds this threshold, an event is triggered.
 You can use this event to notify when a job is running slowly.
-See Configure notifications for slow running or late jobs.
+See Configure notifications for slow jobs.
+To configure a maximum completion time for a job, enter the maximum duration in the Timeout field.
+If the job does not complete in this time, Databricks sets its status to “Timed Out”.